 - 1. Form MA(BS)3(IIIb) of Part III should be completed by each authorized institution incorporated in Hong Kong using the standardized (credit risk) approach (STC approach) to calculate credit risk under Part 4 of the Banking (Capital) Rules (BCR). - 2.
-This Form covers the following exposures of a reporting institution: - (a) All on-balance sheet exposures and off-balance sheet exposures booked in its banking book, except: - (i) exposures subject to deduction from the core capital and/or supplementary capital (which should be reported in Form MA(BS)3(II)); and - (ii) exposures subject to the requirements of Part 7 of the BCR (which should be reported in Form MA(BS)3(IIId)); - (b) All exposures to counterparties under the following transactions booked in its trading book: repo-style transactions treated as collateralized lending (see paragraph 9 below), OTC derivative transactions and credit derivative contracts. - (c) All exposures which are exempted from the requirements of Part 8 of the BCR but expose the institution to credit risk. - 3.
-This Form and its completion instructions should be read in conjunction with the BCR and the relevant supervisory policy/guidance on the revised capital adequacy framework.
+This Form covers the following exposures of a reporting institution: - (a) All on-balance sheet exposures and off-balance sheet exposures booked in its banking book, except: - (i) exposures subject to deduction from the CET1 capital, additional tier 1 capital and/or tier 2 capital (which should be reported in Form MA(BS)3(II)); - (ii) securitization exposures subject to the requirements of Part 7 of the BCR (which should be reported in Form MA(BS)3(IIId)); and - (iii) exposures to central counterparties (CCPs) that are subject to the requirements of Division 4 of Part 6A of the BCR (which should be reported in Form MA(BS)3(IIIe)). - (b) All exposures to counterparties under the following transactions booked in its trading book: securities financing transactions (SFTs) (see paragraph 10 below) and derivative contracts except: - (i) exposures subject to deduction from the CET1 capital, additional tier 1 capital and/or tier 2 capital; and - (ii) exposures to CCPs which are subject to the requirements of Division 4 of Part 6A of the BCR (which should be reported in Form MA(BS)3(IIIe)). - (c) All credit exposures to persons arising from the persons holding collateral posted by the institution in a manner that is not bankruptcy remote from the persons except: - (i) exposures subject to deduction from the CET1 capital, additional tier 1 capital and/or tier 2 capital; and

+- (ii) exposures to CCPs which are subject to the requirements of Division 4 of Part 6A of the BCR (which should be reported in Form MA(BS)3(IIIe)). - (d) All exposures which are exempted from the requirements of Part 8 of the BCR but expose the institution to credit risk. - 3.
+This Form and its completion instructions should be read in conjunction with the BCR and the relevant supervisory policy/guidance related to the revised capital adequacy framework.